Atom Molecule Cell Tissue Organ

 7. Organism: The Complete Living Entity

 The highest level of organization is the organism – a complete living individual.
 An organism is composed of all the organ systems working together in a coordinated manner to maintain life.
 The interactions between the various organ systems are crucial for the organism's survival and reproduction.
-This intricate interplay of components at all levels, from atom to organism, showcases the beautiful complexity and efficiency of living systems.
+This nuanced interplay of components at all levels, from atom to organism, showcases the beautiful complexity and efficiency of living systems Still holds up..

 Frequently Asked Questions (FAQ)